 to be unique within a specific Exonum blockchain.

 There is no unified format for naming endpoints (e.g., passing parameters for GET endpoints via path components and/or query parameters).
-Thus, services need to use best practices for RESTful services.
+Thus, services need to use best practices for REST services.

 The configuration update service defines the following endpoints among others: